JeroenDM/planar_python_robotics/readme.rst

 General interface
 =================
 I try to get simple high level commands to set up a path following problem in 2D.
-The idea of toleranced trajectory points and the structure of the plannning graph comes from the [Descartes package](http://wiki.ros.org/descartes).
+The idea of toleranced trajectory points and the structure of the plannning graph comes from the `Descartes package`_.
 A big thing missing there is easy handling of inverse kinematics.
 I ty to come up with a good high level interface to handle redundant inverse kinematics.

 The path
 --------